rogerpence/librettoUIX/README.md

          "Open schema path" : "Open schema file";
 ```

 It's a damn shame that observable properties aren't a little more baked into .NET.
-Not only does this technique require the roll-your-own `ObservableObject` class to implement `INotifyPropertyChanged`, but it also requires requires a full property declaration with an explicit getter and setter--no automatic properties here.
+Not only does this technique require the roll-your-own `ObservableObject` class to implement `INotifyPropertyChanged`, but it also requires a full property declaration with an explicit getter and setter--no automatic properties here.

-The [PostSharp](https://www.postsharp.net/essentials) solves the problem very gracefully in the free version of its library, but only for automatic properties, not for explicit properties or child objects.
+The [PostSharp Essentials](https://www.postsharp.net/essentials) library solves the problem very gracefully in the free version of its library, but only for automatic properties, not for explicit properties or child objects.

 ```
 [NotifyPropertyChanged]